bit-2-bit/coinspot-current-prices/README.md

 A jQuery Plugin that extracts current prices from
 [the Coinspot API](https://www.coinspot.com.au/api) and displays them within the element you specify.

-## This Plugin is currently non-functional
+## Disclaimer

-I've just started writing it.
+This is functional but very much a first draft.

 ### First